-The route to achieving a training contract is a competitive one as we get a number of applications each year.
-These tips are designed to prepare you for what is involved in the process and to help you stand out from the crowd.
+The route to achieving a training contract or solicitor apprenticeship is a competitive one – these tips are designed to prepare you for what is involved in the process and to help you stand out from the crowd.

 The application form

-This is the first stage in the process and probably the toughest as you will want to try and stand out against so many other application forms.
+This is the first stage in the process and probably the toughest as you will want to try and stand out against other application forms.
 The first way in which you can do this is to tailor your application to our firm, and we don’t mean to copy what you read on our website!
 Do your research.
-Of course you will want to look at our website, but where else can you find out information on what it’s like to work at Charles Russell Speechlys and the type of work that we do?
+Of course you will want to look at our website and social media accounts, but where else can you find out information on what it’s like to work at Charles Russell Speechlys and the type of work that we do?
 Or have you had the opportunity to meet someone at the Firm?
 This will really help you answer the questions around why you are applying to us.
 We want to understand which areas of our work really excite you and why so have this in mind while researching.

 Secondly, be yourself.
 Be honest about yourself and your experience and don’t write what you think we want to hear – trust us, we’ve heard that before!
 Demonstrate to us through your application what you are passionate about and why.